BOARD OF DIRECTORS

 As Vice President and Chief Financial Officer, Ms. Slonim manages all aspects of IBI’s corporate and project financial management, from revenue projection and financial planning to overseeing day-to-do financial transactions.
 She also provides IBI’s clients with expertise in economics and econometric modeling, and monitoring and evaluation.
 She holds a Masters degree in Agribusiness from Texas A&M University, and a Masters degree and Bachelors degree in Economics from Lomonosov Moscow State University in Russia.
 She speaks fluent Russian and Turkmen.

-Mr. Waddell is IBI's Chief Innovation Officer.
+Mr. Waddell is IBI's Transformation and Technology Advisor.
 His role is to help the firm to be innovation-friendly; to organize itself with tools, processes, skills and ways of thinking that will allow it operate at its best, and to be aware of and adaptable to challenges that confront it.
 He appreciates the value in fast learning smaller teams, able to combine quickly with others in cooperative arrangements to exploit opportunities and defend from threats.